RuslanMingaliev/WTF/README.md

 # WTF?
-(Where's The Funds?)
+(Where are The Funds?)

 A modern, minimalist expense tracking application built with Compose Multiplatform.
 This project serves as an experimental playground to explore the capabilities of Compose Multiplatform for building cross-platform applications.

 ## About

 WTF?
-(Where's The Funds?) is a personal finance management application that helps you track your expenses and income with a clean, intuitive interface.
+(Where are The Funds?) is a personal finance management application that helps you track your expenses and income with a clean, intuitive interface.
 The project showcases the power of Kotlin and Compose Multiplatform while maintaining a focus on user experience and modern design principles.

 ## Features